 The best knowledge base software at a glance

-1. Softr (Best for knowledge base + portal or hub)
+(Best for knowledge base + portal or hub)

-Softr is a no-code platform that lets you build a lightweight knowledge base on top of the tools you already use— like Airtable, Google Sheets, Notion, and HubSpot.
-Get started quickly with a ready-to-use knowledge base template, then customize how information is displayed, filtered, and searched.
-Set custom user groups and granular permissions, ensuring the right people—whether internal teams, clients, or partners—can view or edit content.
+Get started quickly with a ready-to-use knowledge base template, then customize what information is displayed and how it's categorized and searched.
+Set custom user groups and granular permissions, ensuring the right people—whether internal teams, clients, or partners—can view, add, or edit content.

 Who is Softr best for?

-- Consolidate tools and costs – Softr lets you create client portals, team intranets, and internal workflow tools in the same platform, saving money on multiple software licenses.
+- Consolidate tools and costs: Softr lets you create client portals, team intranets, and internal workflow tools in the same platform, saving money on multiple software licenses.

-- Not ideal for complex IT documentation – Lacks advanced technical writing features like API documentation support.
+- Not ideal for complex IT documentation: Lacks advanced technical writing features like API documentation support.

-- No AI-powered search – Search relies on structured categories, tags, and filters from the database, rather than AI-driven keyword matching.
+- No AI-powered search: Search relies on structured categories, tags, and filters from the database, rather than AI-driven keyword matching.

-- WYSIWYG editor – Users can edit content directly within the app, but without advanced text formatting.
+- WYSIWYG editor: Users can edit content directly within the app, but without advanced text formatting.

 Softr best features